flexmonster/ng-flexmonster/README.md

 ## <a name="usage"></a>Usage ##

-Refer to [Flexmonster Integration with Angular](https://www.flexmonster.com/doc/integration-with-angular/) tutorial for details on the usage.
+Refer to [Flexmonster Integration with Angular](https://www.flexmonster.com/doc/integration-with-angular/) tutorial for details on the directive usage.

 ## <a name="sample-project"></a>Sample Project ##